VibeHarboe/Data-Manipulation-in-SQL/docs/window-functions-explained.md

 Window functions allow you to perform calculations across rows that are related to the current row.
 Unlike aggregate functions, window functions do not collapse rows.

+This guide covers the structure, use cases, and key examples of common window functions in SQL.

 ---

 ## 🧠 OVER() – Basic Structure